Environmental Measurement and Modeling

 - Conduct integrated modeling of transportation impacts using a suite of environmental tools

-- Model emissions and dispersion from transportation-related sources
+- Model dispersion from transportation-related sources

 - Analyze and develop environmental policies